 Birmingham, Alabama Military Divorce Lawyer

 Military divorces can be more complex than typical divorces.
 Members of the military and their spouses must adhere to rules and requirements specific to military divorces, so choose an attorney familiar with related laws.
-A Birmingham military divorce lawyer at Charlotte Christian Law can help.
+A Birmingham military divorce lawyer at The Law Offices of Charlotte Christian and Associates can help.
 We remain current on military divorce laws to ensure our clients receive the best representation possible.

 How Does a Military Divorce Differ from a Civilian Divorce?